David Stuart (Virginia politician): Career and public life

 Upon returning to Virginia, Stuart established a medical practice in Alexandria.
 He lived and farmed mostly outside of Alexandria in Fairfax County, Virginia.
 His first farm was at the Abingdon plantation, which was within the area that Virginia ceded to the federal government in 1791 to help create the future District of Columbia in accordance with an amendment to the federal Residence Act.
 Partially located on the grounds of Ronald Reagan Washington National Airport, the Abingdon plantation's site is now within Arlington County, Virginia.

-Stuart and James Wright purchased a lot in the town of Alexandria in 1783, during the same year Stuart married Eleanor Calvert Custis, the widow of John Parke Custis.
+Stuart and James Wright purchased a lot in the town of Alexandria in 1783, during the same year Stuart married Eleanor Calvert Custis, the widow of John Parke Custis, George Washington's stepson.

 Stuart used slaves when farming.
 Several letters between the former president and Stuart, some of whose farming activities benefitted his stepchildren, as the residual beneficiaries of the dower slaves, discussed the gradual abolition of slavery, as well as white landowners who harassed free Black landowners, knowing that Virginia's law against allowing Blacks to testify meant that illegal actions could have no negative consequences.
 In the 1787 tax census Stuart owned 13 adult and nine child slaves in Fairfax County, while his father owned 16 adult and 16 child slaves in King George County.
 His minister father retired in 1796 and died in 1798.
 His stepson George Washington Parke Custis later criticized the former president's testamentary manumission of his slaves, helped the widower Stuart advertise the sale of slaves in Alexandria in 1812, and at his own death freed many slaves.

 Fairfax County voters elected and thrice re-elected Stuart as one of their representatives to the Virginia House of Delegates, and he served in that part-time position from 1785 until 1789.

 Voters in the Prince William District chose Stuart as an elector for the 1788-1789 Presidential election.
 That District consisted of the counties of Fairfax, Fauquier, Loudoun and Prince William, which cover the area south and west of present day Washington D.C.
 Each of the ten Virginia electors cast one of their two votes for George Washington.
 There is no record of how the individuals of the Virginia delegation voted for Vice-President, but five of those electors cast their other vote for John Adams; three cast theirs for George Clinton; one cast his for John Hancock; and one cast his for John Jay.